CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling: Related Work

 \section{Related Work}

 \PAR{Video Language Models.} Recent advances in Multimodal Large Language Models (MLLMs)~\cite{videounderstandingsurvey,largescalemultimodalsurvey,liu2023llava,liu2023improvedllava,liu2024llavanext,li2024llava,zhang2024longva,internlmxcomposer,internlmxcomposer2_5,timemarker,chen2024internvl2.5,apollo} have extended image-based architectures into the video domain, giving rise to VideoLMs capable of temporal reasoning over dynamic visual content.
 MLLMs typically comprise a vision encoder (e.g., CLIP~\cite{clip} or SigLIP~\cite{siglip}), a modality alignment mechanism also known as adapter (e.g., linear projection, Q-Former~\cite{zhang2022vsa,zhang2023vision}, or gated cross-attention~\cite{flamingo}), and an LLM backbone (e.g., LLaMA~\cite{llama}, Vicuna~\cite{vicuna}, or Qwen~\cite{Qwen-VL,Qwen2-VL,Qwen2.5-VL}) for multimodal decoding.
-Early VideoLMs such as Video-LLaMA~\cite{damonlpsg2023videollama} and VideoChat2~\cite{2023videochat} relied on sparsely sampled keyframes and lightweight adapters, but were limited by short context and redundant tokenization.
-Subsequent models, including Video-LLaMA3~\cite{damonlpsg2025videollama3}, improve efficiency through extended context windows and adaptive token compression, while others~\cite{Maaz2023VideoChatGPT,huang2024lita,qian2024momentor,wang2024hawkeye} pool or merge tokens across spatial and temporal dimensions to fit longer clips within fixed budgets.
-Models such as TimeChat~\cite{timechat} and LLaVA-Video~\cite{zhang2024videoinstructiontuningsynthetic} further enhance temporal reasoning: TimeChat integrates timestamp-aware encoding with a sliding video Q-Former for precise event localization, while LLaVA-Video leverages large-scale instruction tuning and optimized frame sampling for improved coherence.
+Early VideoLMs such as Video-LLaMA~\cite{damonlpsg2023videollama} and VideoChat2~\cite{2023videochat} were limited by short context and redundant tokenization.
+Subsequent models improve efficiency through extended context windows~\cite{damonlpsg2025videollama3}, token pooling or merging~\cite{Maaz2023VideoChatGPT,huang2024lita,qian2024momentor,wang2024hawkeye}, timestamp-aware encoding~\cite{timechat}, and large-scale instruction tuning~\cite{zhang2024videoinstructiontuningsynthetic}.
 Closed-source systems like Gemini~\cite{reid2024gemini,gpt5,comanici2025gemini}, GPT~\cite{gpt5,Achiam2023GPT4TR} and Claude~\cite{anthropic2025sonnet} demonstrate impressive fine-grained and long-context understanding but depend on proprietary data and undisclosed architectures.
 Despite these advances, open-source VideoLMs still process videos as dense RGB frame collections, overlooking the structured redundancy inherent in standard video codecs.
 Leveraging codec primitives like motion vectors and residuals, our approach directly encodes temporal dynamics, supporting efficient long-context understanding while retaining fine-grained detail.